 Greece did not exist in the ancient world, instead it was approximately 1500 separate states, often warring with eachother and with vastly different governance and political systems.
-Ancient Athens became a democracy in 507 BC, a feat which nearly died during it’s teen years 17 years later because of the Persian empire’s invasion.
-The Athenians we’re outnumber by a 2:1 ratio, and stood to face the world’s first super power.
-Athenians mutually protected eachother by holding their shields 1.5’ to ...
+Ancient Athens became a democracy in 507 BC, a feat which nearly died during its teen years 17 years later because of the Persian empire’s invasion.
+The Athenians were outnumber by the Persians by a 2:1 ratio, and stood to face the world’s first super power with 10,000 Athenians and 25,000 - 30,000 Persians.
+Athenia...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests